filisko/php-docker/README.md

 ### Commands:

-- `./name.sh hello.dev`: Sets your domain as the configured one for nginx and SSL certificates.
+- `./name.sh hello.dev`: Sets a custom domain as the configured one for nginx and SSL certificates.

 It uses `mkcert`  for generating the SSL certificates so you need to have this before hand.
 This allows you to work with HTTPS in your local environment.